sanity-io/sanity-algolia/README.md

   // Tip: Its good practice to include a shared secret in your webhook URLs and
   // validate it before proceeding with webhook handling.
 Omitted in this short
   // example.
-  if (req.headers["content-type"] !== "application/json") {
+  if (req.headers['content-type'] !== 'application/json') {
-    res.status(400);
+    res.status(400)
-    res.json({ message: "Bad request" });
+    res.json({ message: 'Bad request' })
-    return;
+    return
   }

-  // Configure this to match an existing Algolia index name const algoliaIndex = algolia.initIndex("my-index");
+  // Configure this to match an existing Algolia index name const algoliaIndex = algolia.initIndex('my-index')

   const sanityAlgolia = indexer(
-    // A mapping of Sanity document _type names and their respective Algolia
+    // The first parameter maps a Sanity document type to its respective Algolia
-    // indices.
-In this example both document types live in the same index.
+    // search index.
+In this example both `post` and `article` Sanity types live
+    // in the same Algolia index.
+Optionally you can also customize how the
+    // document is fetched from Sanity by specifying a GROQ projection.
     {
-      post: algoliaIndex,
+      post: { index: algoliaIndex },
+      // For the article document in this example we want to resolve a list of
+      // references to authors.
+We can do this by customizing the projection for
+      // the article type.
+Here we fetch title, body and a resolved array of
+      // author documents.
+      article: {
-      article: algoliaIndex,
+        index: algoliaIndex,
+        projection: '{title, body, authors[]->}',
       },
+    },

-    // Serialization function.
-This is how you go from a Sanity document to an
+    // The second parameter is a function that maps from a fetched Sanity document
-    // Algolia record.
+    // to an Algolia Record.
 Notice the flattenBlocks method used for extracting the
     // raw string values from portable text in this example.
     (document: SanityDocumentStub) => {
       switch (document._type) {
-        case "post":
+        case 'post':
           return {
             title: document.title,
             path: document.slug.current,
             body: flattenBlocks(document.body),
-          };
+          }
-        case "article":
+        case 'article':
           return {
             title: document.heading,
-            excerpt: flattenBlocks(document.excerpt),
             body: flattenBlocks(document.body),
-          };
+            authorNames: document.authors.map((a) => a.name),
+          }
         default:
-          throw new Error("You didnt handle a type you declared interest in");
+          throw new Error('You didnt handle a type you declared interest in') }
-      }
     },
     // Visibility function (optional).
     //
+    // The third parameter is an optional visibility function.
+Returning `true`
-    // Returning `true` for a given document here specifies that it should be
+    // for a given document here specifies that it should be indexed for search
-    // indexed for search in Algolia.
-This is handy if for instance a field
+    // in Algolia.
+This is handy if for instance a field value on the document
-    // value on the document decides if it should be indexed or not.
-This would
+    // decides if it should be indexed or not.
+This would also be the place to
-    // also be the place to implement any `publishedAt` datetime visibility
+    // implement any `publishedAt` datetime visibility rules or other custom
-    // rules or other custom scheme you may have set up.
+    // visibility scheme you may be using.
     (document: SanityDocumentStub) => {
-      if (document.hasOwnProperty("isHidden")) {
+      if (document.hasOwnProperty('isHidden')) {
-        return !document.isHidden;
+        return !document.isHidden
       }
-      return true;
+      return true
     }
-  );
+  )

   // Finally connect the Sanity webhook payload to Algolia indices via the
   // configured serializers and optional visibility function. `webhookSync` will